December in the Garden 2022!

 Hello Hello, dear gardening friends!
 December officially marks the start of summer here in Victoria and is the most exciting month of the year!
 Long summer evenings, garden parties, friends over for dinner, school holidays, vacation home getaways, and especially Christmas and New Year celebrations!
+Woohoo…how exciting!
 There are beautiful flowers blooming everywhere right now such as Jacarandas, Hydrangeas, Flame Trees, Daisies, and so many others, keeping the bees buzzing around all day long!
-The veggie patches are starting to provide us with the first zucchinis, tomatoes, and peppers, to cook some homegrown goodness!
+The veggie patches have not had a great start this spring, with the constant rain, but the weather is turning around and the zucchini, tomatoes, and peppers, are finally starting to take off!
 Fruit trees such as raspberries, blueberries, cherries, and mulberries are loaded with delicious fruit to tempt our taste buds!

 Christmas Trees & Gift Vouchers!